 The only way to surefire way to prevent fibroids from recurring is a hysterectomy, which involves the complete removal of the uterus.
 But that procedure wasn’t a viable option for Angie.
 “I have a blood clotting disorder that not only put me at risk for surgery, but also prevented me from taking the hormones that are required after a hysterectomy,” she explains.

-Her gynecologist, Richard S. Guido, MD, founder and director of the Fibroid Treatment Center at Magee-Women’s Hospital of UPMC, suggested she try a uterine fibroid embolization (UFE), a minimally invasive procedure requiring little downtime.
+Her gynecologist, Richard S. Guido, MD, founder and director of the Fibroid Treatment Center at UPMC Magee-Women’s Hospital, suggested she try a uterine fibroid embolization (UFE), a minimally invasive procedure requiring little downtime.
 “I had nothing to lose.
 I was desperate and I needed to get back on my feet fast,” she says.

 Dr. Guido referred Angie to Philip Orons, DO, chief of interventional radiology at Magee.
 Using a thin catheter about the size of a spaghetti strand, Dr. Orons injected small particles into the blood vessels that “feed” the fibroids to stop the flow of blood to them.